Skip to content

 1. On the Model Registry > Custom Model Workshop tab, select a custom model you wish to add files to and navigate to the Assemble tab.

-2. On the Assemble tab, click Add files > Remote Repository.
+2. On the Assemble tab, click Select remote repository.

 After you select the type of repository to register, follow the relevant process from the list below: